IsabellaBoone/Database-Visualizer/README.md

 - Implement a user interface to display data
 - Implement buttons to change data in the database.

--- Panel 1: purify user input, prettify input panels, delete & modify -- Panel 2: implement procedure, fix wonky shit with updating panels, add stats panel, add buttons.
+-- Panel 1:
+-- Panel 2: Fix refreshing, finish stats buttons.
--- Panel 3: Everything
+-- Panel 3:
--- Panel 4: Everything
+-- Panel 4: